filecoin-project/fevm-hardhat-kit/README.md

 * Filecoin API Examples: Contracts that demo how to use the Filecoin APIs in Solidity to access storage deals and other Filecoin specific functions.

+* Basic Deal Client: A contract that demos how to create Filecoin storage deals within Solidity smart contracts.
+See below to learn more.

 Type in the following command in the terminal to deploy all contracts: